 After that, in 1997, a partial building collapse on Madison Avenue prompted the passing of Local Law 11, which was implemented by Mayor Giuliani in 1998.
 To avoid any more tragedies, the city is making compliance with Local Law 11 even stricter.

-Local Law 11 also mandates a physical inspection from scaffolding as opposed to visual binocular or a telescope inspection from afar, which were permissible under Local Law 10.
+Local Law 11 also mandates a close-up inspection from scaffolding as opposed to visual binocular or a telescope inspection from afar.
+Every exterior wall that borders a public right of way must be inspected from scaffolding under Local Law 11.

 Another new requirement of Local Law 11 is that the engineer or architect who stamps the inspection must be at the site, by either supervising or conducting the inspection.